 1. High levels of unconjugated bilirubin (unconjugated hyperbilirubinaemia)

-Treatment for high levels of unconjugated bilirubin may be necessary because in rare cases it could cause brain damage (kernicterus) (NHS, 2018).
+A raised level of unconjugated bilirubin is relatively common (CDLF, 2019b).
+However, treatment for high levels of unconjugated bilirubin may be necessary because in rare cases it could cause brain damage (kernicterus) (NHS, 2018).

 2. Presence of conjugated bilirubin (conjugated hyperbilirubinaemia)